 Participants are expected to participate in all three workshops to complete the program.
+Training workshops are capped at 20 participants and registration is on a first-come-first-served basis.
 Completion of the Oral History Training Program will give participants access to the DCOHC digital audio recorders for their interviews and a cohort of peers in the DC area involved in oral history.
 It will also provide the opportunity for participants to submit their interviews to the DCOHC’s collection and get advice and ideas about future narrators to interview.

 The 2018 course will be offered:

 July 11, 18, and 25; 6:30-8:30pm at the Shaw Public Library.